JAlcocerT/JAlcocerT/content/blog/dev-cryptowithai.md

 date: 2025-07-23
 draft: false
 tags: ["AI","Aave v3 / Fluid / Compund","QuickSwap / UniSwap","Trilema"]
 description: 'Two buzz words in one.
 Understand crypto once and for all.
-This time thanks to LLMs'
+Now with LLMs'
 url: 'understading-crypto-with-ai'
 ---